aniri15/FabriMAE-Self-Evaluating-VLA/README.md

 During evaluation, MAE obtains attention from the policy forward pass, measures visual entropy over latent action generation, and converts that signal into reliability-oriented episode scores.
 MAE-D is used for Latent-Readout VLAs such as OpenVLA and OpenVLA-OFT, where reliable executions concentrate visual addressing.
 MAE-C is used for Latent-Refinement VLAs such as QwenPI-Flow and PI0.5, where reliable executions retain stronger visual exploration during refinement.

-FabriX-MAE further uses the MAE signal for verifier-free test-time action selection by sampling multiple candidate action chunks and selecting the candidate with the strongest reliability score.
+FabriMAE further uses the MAE signal for verifier-free test-time action selection by sampling multiple candidate action chunks and selecting the candidate with the strongest reliability score.
 Benchmark assets are kept in a separate checkout and linked through `third_party/LIBERO-REFLECT`; evaluation scripts use `third_party/libero_env.sh` to switch between the standard side (`libero`) and the challenging side (`libero_reflect`) of LIBERO-Reflect.

 <p align="center">
   <img src="figs/teaser.png" alt="FabriMAE method overview" width="95%">